phsiao/idxdo/README.md

 Gitcoin have issued to you.

 ```
-$ idxdo gp dump <your etherum address starts with 0x...>
+$ idxdo gp dump --account <your etherum address starts with 0x...>
 ```

 ### Example: Gitocin Passport data walk through